There are many fast chargers allowing open access to all brands or electric cars between Sydney, Canberra, Albury and Melbourne on the inland route.

 Located 39km south of Euroa this is a good option if there are charging queues at Euroa and you have enough battery capacity left to go a bit further.

-The service station has good toilets and there’s a small table partly shaded by a gumtree where I had my own BYO lunch while watching the car charge.
+The service station has good toilets and there’s a small table partly shaded by a gumtree where I usually have my own BYO lunch while watching the car charge.

 Evie BP Epping